 Legal Separation vs. Divorce

-A legal separation, is a court order that mandates the rights and duties of a couple while they are still married, but living apart; in a divorce, the spouses are no longer married.
-Although legal separations aren't very common, they can be helpful especially while the spouses work through any personal or financial issues affecting the marriage.
+A legal separation is a court order that mandates the rights and duties of a couple while they are still married but living apart.
+After a divorce, the spouses are no longer married.
+Although legal separations aren't very common, they can be helpful in some financial circumstances or where the couple's religious beliefs do not allow divorce.
+A legal separation could also be useful if the couple wishes to remain temporarily married or may want to reconcile but needs to establish rules for financial support, child custody, and property division.
 Because there are advantages and disadvantages to both processes, there are many things to consider when contemplating legal separation vs. divorce.

 Legal Separation vs. Divorce: Differences

 There are key differences between a separation and divorce.
-The most basic and obvious distinction is that you remain married during a legal separation and in a divorce, your marriage is dissolved.
+The most basic and obvious distinction is that you remain married during a legal separation.
+In a divorce your marriage is dissolved.
 Other differences include:

-- Health care/other benefits: Legal separation allows for the retention of health care and other benefits including certain social security benefits that terminate with a divorce.
+- Health care/other benefits: Legal separation may allow for the retention of certain health care and other benefits.
+This includes certain Social Security benefits that terminate with a divorce.

-- Marital status: Legal separation allows you to retain your marital status, meaning that you're not free to marry another; once you're divorced, you can remarry.
+- Marital status: Legal separation allows you to retain your marital status, meaning that you're not free to marry anyone else; only once you're divorced can you remarry.

 - Decision-making: Spouses are still considered next of kin and can still make medical or financial decisions for the other; divorced spouses aren't considered next of kin.

 - Debts/liabilities: Spouses may still be responsible for the debt of the other in a legal separation, unlike a divorce where the debts are handled during the dissolution process.

 - Property rights: Legal separation preserves each spouse's legal rights to property benefits upon the death of the other, but a divorce extinguishes these rights.